- 1 How to Disassemble and Clean a Smith & Wesson M&P Bodyguard 380

-How to Disassemble & Clean an S & W Bodyguard 380
+How to Disassemble and Clean a Smith & Wesson M&P Bodyguard 380

 I am going to show you step-by-step how to disassemble and clean a Smith & Wesson Bodyguard .380 pistol.
 From the field stripping to complete reassembly, this tutorial will allow you how to quickly and confidently perform this task in 15-20 minutes.
 After you have done this once, you will be able to do it even quicker the next time without instructions.

-If you have never tried to take down (field strip) your Bodyguard .380, it can be tricky the first time as the take down pin is small and not the easiest to deal with.
+If you have never tried to take down (field strip) your M & P Bodyguard .380, it can be tricky the first time as the take down pin is small and not the easiest to deal with.
 A little instruction is all you will need, then the rest is easy.

-Here are the supplies you will need to complete the disassembly, reassembly and cleaning of the Bodyguard 380 pistol.
+Here are the supplies you will need to complete the disassembly, reassembly and cleaning of the S & W Bodyguard 380 pistol.
 There are lots of different cleaning products, so I will list the ones I have used for years of trouble free results: